smapiot/piral/src/converters/piral-aurelia/README.md

 ## Usage

-> For authors of pilets
+::: summary: For pilet authors

 You can use the `fromAurelia` function from the Pilet API to convert your Aurelia components to components usable by your Piral instance.